lelia/dependency-scanner/README.md

     └─ 1 vuln(s): GHSA-xvch-5gv4-984h

 Full report: /path/to/project/report.json
+⏱️  Completed in 0.42s
 ```

+> 💡 For CI purposes, the tool exits 1 if vulnerabilities are found, otherwise exits 0.

 A detailed `report.json` file is generated with full vulnerability information for each dependency.